 Here’s the thing: I don’t love shaking hands.
 I never have.
 I’m a little bit of a germaphobe, and even before the pandemic, I always had hand sanitizer on hand.
 But, when it came time to shake a hand, I always gave it my damnedest.

-Mastering the handshake is challenging, as there are a lot of variables.
+For a simple skill, mastering the handshake is challenging, as there are a lot of variables.
 But, when you get it right, it makes a real impression.
 Firm, but not too firm.
 Shake, but don’t linger.
 Eye contact.
 The whole nine.
 It’s a process.
-If you practice now, you could be one of the only people to come out of the pandemic with a better shake than before (though I’d prefer if you didn’t shake my hand).
+If you practice now, you could be one of the only people to come out of the pandemic with improved social skills and a better shake than before (though I’d prefer if you didn’t shake my hand).

 Gentleman’s Gazette published this video right before the pandemic.
 Great video, bad timing.
 Sorry, guys!

 If you don’t know what freediving is, it’s the sport of holding your breath and diving deeply, free from SCUBA gear.
-It’s one of the most badass skills a human can develop.
+It’s one awesome skill to learn.

 You don’t have to break any world records, and you should only train with other people.
 But, imagine how much more fun you can have confidently swimming at deeper depths safely.
 You’ll be able to see the world from an entirely different point of view, free from cumbersome gear.